Mercy Thompson

 Mercedes "Mercy" Athena Thompson (married surname Thompson-Hauptman) is a fictional character and the protagonist of the Mercy Thompson series, written by Patricia Briggs.
-The main series, which consists of several stories including Moon Called, the short story "Hollow", and the most recent, fourteenth novel Winter Lost, is narrated primarily from Mercy's point of view.
+The main series, which consists of several stories including Moon Called, the short story "Hollow," and the most recent, fourteenth novel Winter Lost, is narrated primarily from Mercy's point of view.
 The character also has a comic series by Dynamite which includes the prequel Homecoming, a comic adaptation of Moon Called, and an original story, Hopcross Jilly.

 History

 In the novels, Mercy Thompson is the daughter of a Blackfeet father and a white teenage mother.
 Her father, Joe Old Coyote, was a rodeo bull rider, who died a few days after consummating his relationship with her mother, Margi.
 In the novel Fire Touched, it is stated that her mother and father were together for a 'couple months' prior to his death.

-Mercy inherits a gift from her father, giving her just enough of an edge to survive amongst the werewolves, fae, and other creatures that may want to eat her during the night; she is a "Walker"—a Native American shapeshifter not linked to the moon, who turns into a coyote.
+Mercy inherits her father's magic, giving her just enough of an edge to survive amongst the werewolves, fae, and other creatures that may want to eat her during the night.
+She calls herself a "Walker," a term she uses to describe Native American shapeshifters.
+She can turn into a coyote at will, has a resistance to some magics, and can see ghosts.

-One day, not too long after Mercy was born, her mother went to the crib only to find a small coyote pup in her place.
+Not too long after Mercy was born, her mother went to the crib only to find a small coyote pup in her place.
 Afraid and unsure how to raise her, Margi took her to the only people she knew were capable—friends of an uncle who had been a werewolf.
-This is how she came to be raised with the pack of Bran, the Marrok of the werewolves.
+This is how Mercy came to be raised with the pack of Bran, the Marrok and ruler of the North American werewolves.

 Appearances

 Homecoming

 A prequel story.
 In Homecoming, a graphic novel, Mercy travels to the Tri-Cities of Washington for a job interview and quickly finds herself smack-dab in the middle of a gang war between rival packs of werewolves.
-And as if fangs and fur were not bad enough, Mercy must deal with the scariest creature of all: her mother, who is convinced that Mercy is making a mess of her life and determined to set her daughter on the right course.
+As if fangs and fur were not bad enough, Mercy must also deal with the scariest creature of all: her mother, who is convinced that Mercy is making a mess of her life and determined to set her daughter on the right course.